hackclub/hackclub/workshops/geometric_pattern/README.md

 ### Drawing a Row of Circles

 Let's try to draw a row of circles first.
 We'll want to place them `circleDiameter` away from each other.
-Modify your `draw()` function so it looks like this:
+Modify your `draw()` function so it looks like this.
+Notice how we have to change the first argument (the x-coordinate) in each line.

 ```js
 function draw() {